Alcaro/russian-malware/arlib/sandbox/README.txt

     it's half of socketpair(AF_UNIX, SOCK_SEQPACKET, 0), used for passing additional file descriptors around why not DGRAM? because it allows sendmsg to contact others' sockets <https://bugzilla.mozilla.org/show_bug.cgi?id=1066750>
-      and I'm not sure if STREAM passes the ancillary data (file descriptors) when I want it DGRAM is probably safe, there are two locks each of which should be safe, but this is even safer chroot/CLONE_NEWNET ensures no sockaddr_un is valid
+      and I'm not sure if STREAM passes the ancillary data (file descriptors) when I want it DGRAM is probably safe, there are two locks each of which should be safe, but three is better chroot/CLONE_NEWNET ensures no sockaddr_un is valid
         and seccomp rejects sendto/sendmsg so no sockaddr_un can be used, we only need recvmsg still, I'd be happier if sendmsg took a flag saying 'ignore address'
 - chroot("/proc/sys/debug/"), chdir("/")
     execveat() accesses the filesystem, which must be neutralized.
-See the Emulator section for details.
+See the execve section for details.
     While a freshly created and empty directory would work, I'd rather not write to the filesystem at all.
     /proc/sys/debug/ is chosen as root directory since that part of the kernel config is unlikely to be changed, and the defaults are public.
 Still, it is suboptimal.